-During the consultation, we reviewed the current status of endangered blue whales, fin whales, humpback whales, sei whales, and sperm whales, threatened green sea turtles, endangered hawksbill sea turtles, endangered leatherback sea turtles, endangered loggerhead sea turtles, endangered olive ridley sea turtles, the threatened Indo-West Pacific DPS of scalloped hammerhead sharks, and threatened Acropora globiceps.
-We also assessed the status of the proposed endangered Central West Pacific DPS of green sea turtle and threatened Central North Pacific DPS of humpback whale as part of our conference report.
-We also assessed the Environmental Baseline for the MITT Action Area including ongoing DoD and USCG training and testing in the MITT Action Area along with the potential effects of DoD and USCG proposed Mariana Islands Training and Testing Study from August 2015 through August 2020 along with the National Marine Fisheries Service's Permit Division's proposed rule on the take of marine mammals incidental to training and testing activities and proposed letter of authorization for the five-year period.
+During the consultation, we reviewed the current status of endangered blue whales, fin whales, Western North Pacific DPS humpback whales, sei whales, and sperm whales, green sea turtles (endangered Central West Pacific DPS, threatened East Indian-West Pacific and Central North

+Pacific DPSs), endangered hawksbill sea turtles, endangered leatherback sea turtles, endangered North Pacific Ocean DPS loggerhead sea turtles, endangered olive ridley sea turtles, the threatened Indo-West Pacific DPS of scalloped hammerhead sharks, and threatened Acropora globiceps.
+We also assessed the Environmental Baseline for the MITT action area including ongoing DoD and USCG training and testing in the MITT action area along with the potential effects of DoD and USCG Mariana Islands Training and Testing Study from August 2015 through August 2020 along with the National Marine Fisheries Service's Permit Division's rule on the take of marine mammals incidental to training and testing activities and letter of authorization for the five-year period.

-We conclude that Navy training and testing activities in the MITT Action Area and NMFS' issuance of the MMPA regulations and LOA are likely to adversely affect but will not appreciably reduce the ability of these threatened and endangered species under NMFS' jurisdiction to survive and recover in the wild.
+We conclude that Navy training and testing activities in the MITT action area and NMFS' MMPA regulations and LOA are likely to adversely affect but will not appreciably reduce the ability of these threatened and endangered species under NMFS' jurisdiction to survive and recover in the wild.
 Therefore, we conclude that these activities are not likely to jeopardize the continued existence of any endangered or threatened species.
 The actions also will not result in the destruction or adverse modification of critical habitat during the five-year period of the MMPA rule or continuing into the reasonably foreseeable future.
-These conclusions will remain valid assuming that the type, amount and extent of training and testing do not exceed levels assessed in this opinion and/or the status of the species affected by these actions does not change significantly from that assessed in this Opinion.
+These conclusions will remain valid assuming that the type, amount and extent of training and testing do not exceed levels assessed in this opinion and/or the status of the species affected by these actions does not change significantly from that assessed in this opinion.

-9 INCIDENTAL TAKE STATEMENT
+8 INCIDENTAL TAKE STATEMENT